-Currently, value and variable labels are only available for LPS data.
-Labelling of NHS Digital data is not yet available in the TRE and will be developed and integrated as part of an upcoming project.
+Value and variable labels are available for LPS data and the majority of NHS England data.
+Full labelling will be completed as part of an upcoming work package.
 In the interim, please use: https://digital.nhs.uk/data-and-information/data-tools-and-services/data-services.